mantzaris/TagasaurusFull/README.md

-# Tagasaurus, your gateway to the semantic multiverse "Tag the Planet!"
+# <span style="color:orange">Tagasaurus, your gateway to the semantic multiverse "Tag the Planet!" </span>

-### First step to have the tool allow a user to insert content and tag it as it enters the folder storage place
+### <span style="color:green">First step to have the tool allow a user to insert content and tag it as it enters the folder storage place</span>